EFFECTIVE: April 23, 2019

 Intellectual Property means all right, title and interest throughout the world in the copyrights (including derivative works), patents and inventions (whether or not patentable), trademarks, service marks, logos and designs, trade secrets, and all applications for registration or protection of such rights embodied by or contained in the System and its documentation.

 Subscription Plan means the plan that allows Your and Your authorized users to register for an account to use the System.
-Subscription Plans provide parameters of included features, permitted numbers of authorized users and API calls, and other usage parameters.
+Subscription Plans provide parameters of included features, permitted numbers and types of Seats and API calls, and other usage parameters.

 System means Concord’s hosted online contract creation and management system.
 The System includes, without limitation, Concord’s proprietary software and other technology, including any APIs, mobile applications, enhancements, modifications, and derivative works.

 You means the individual or entity who registered for an account to the System.
 For clarity, You includes customer’s authorized users and any Affiliate.
 You must be at least 16 years of age to access the System.

 Your Data means electronic data, information or material not supplied by Concord that You import into the System or transmit via your account in the System, including from individuals or business entities You have invited to documents in the System.

 By accessing, using or downloading any materials from the Site, you agree to follow and be bound by the Website General Conditions.

 The content of the www.concordnow.com website, including trademarks and logos, general structure, software, texts, images, videos, sounds, know-how, animations, and generally the information published on the website is the property of Concord or is subject to an authorization of use.